 But what patrimony of gestures will current reproductive practices leave imprinted?
 And what occurs when the memory of reproductive practices is not protected, or actively erased?

-Patrimony of Gestures (2018-2022) was a series of exercises in writing, ceramics, performance-reading and listening that consider the memory of ‘reproductive work’ beyond its definition as domestic labour, foregrounding myriad forms of communication and political practice, including poetry and art.
+Patrimony of Gestures (2018-2022) was a series of exercises in writing, ceramics, performance-reading and listening that consider the memory of reproductive work beyond its definition as domestic labour, foregrounding myriad forms of communication and political practice, including poetry and art.
 The project was developed in the context of the

 Hangar.org Artistic Research Residency at Casa Velaquez in 2018, departing from a collaboration with an archeobotanist based at Casa Velazquez.

-The research derived in the ceramic work
+The research derived in the ceramic work Networks of Care=Critique.

 Genetic Privacy For/Or is a letter that donors and patients in Europe can use to file 'data'-access requests to ART and stem cell research industry clinics and biobanks.
 The letter was developed in correspondence with